-The riverbank, prairie and fields near and around Saskatoon and the shores of Waskesiu Lake and area in Prince Albert National Park are Alison Montgomery's preferred outdoor studios.
-Alison’s plein airlandscape paintings have been showcased in many solo and group exhibitions, and her work is represented in many corporate and private collections.
-Her most recent solo exhibition was in November of 2018 at Hues Art Supply and featured works in watercolor on canvas in an exploration of the work of the dancer as subject matter and of the studio, both for the dancer and the visual artist, as a workplace.
+Alison R Montgomery’s plein air landscape paintings have been showcased in many solo and group exhibitions, and her work is represented in many corporate and private collections.
+The riverbank, prairie and fields near and around Saskatoon, and the shores of Waskesiu Lake and area in Prince Albert National Park are Alison Montgomery's preferred outdoor studios.
+Her most recent solo exhibition in November of 2018 featured works in watercolor on canvas in an exploration of the work of the dancer as subject matter and of the studio as a workplace.
 In December of 2020, at Hues Art Supply, Alison will present Trails of Waskesiu, an exhibition of new landscapes in watercolour on canvas that features the boreal forest trails around Waskesiu Lake.

 Alison on teaching: My role as an instructor is to create a safe and respectful learning environment.
-Over my own teaching career, both as a high school Visual Arts instructor and more recently as an adult educator, I have come to know the importance of building relationships, collaborating with colleagues and having a sense of humor.
+Over my own teaching career, both as a high school Visual Arts instructor and more recently as an adult educator, I have come to know the importance of building relationships, collaborating with colleagues and having a sense of humour.